 There will also be a midterm-exam, but it will not be in traditional form.
 It will involved your reflections on thoughts about cities and suburbs as you encounter them in Stilgoe, and Jackson.
-I will frame the questions and post them to the class website in approximately two weeks, well before you get very far into the class reading assignments.
+I will frame the questions and post them to the class website in approximately two to three weeks, well before you get very far into the class reading assignments.
 That way, you'll be able to prepare for this exam as you prepare for the classes themselves.

 Part of the take-home final will require an analysis of Tracy Kidder's book, House.
 Though factual, it reads like a good novel, and I hate to spoil the story and your encounter with the characters in it by analyzing it to death.
 I would prefer for you to read it on your own, and aim to have it finished by the beginning of November.
 I'll ask you how you're getting along by the middle of October, and if necessary, I'll apply a few touches of the lash.
+(That's academic-speak for a snap quiz).